LAKIQ/start-streamlit/README.md

 # Streamlit project

-Use Streamlit for Image Processing project
+Use Streamlit for Image Processing project Sarit